A great job from Thomas Schattat from Germany.

 - Tuning of the advance curve (255 points).

 Designed for a TT600R, this ignition is generating the High Voltage needed to load the capacitor.

 “DC-DC converter control circuit” switch on/off the primary coil of the L1 transformer at 25KHz.

-At the secondary of the L1 transformer, one can find the primary voltage multiplied by 10 then rectified by the B1 bridge.
-One get approximately 160Vcc which charges the C2 capacitor.
+At the secondary of the L1 transformer, one can find the primary voltage multiplied by 10 then rectified by B1 bridge.
+One get approximately 160Vcc that charges C2 capacitor.